OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/7 February 2015.md

 ---

 ## Cosmic Structure & Densities

 - The idea of "spiritual body" by Paul and his descriptions of transformation were linked to 4D realities.
+- Paul’s vision and teachings were influenced by a hyperdimensional understanding, referencing 4D-like transitions.

 ---

 ## Earth Changes & Environmental Events